ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-15-docker-top_stats-cp-diff-commands/README.md

 docker stats ng
 ```

-- We can limit the memory and cpu usage of containers.
+- We can limit the memory and CPU usage of containers.
 Create a new nginx container.

 ```bash
 docker container run --name ng-2 --memory=200m -d nginx
 ```

-- Display the resource usage statistic of containers and pay attention to the limited memory usage of containers.
+- Display the resource usage statistics of containers and pay attention to the limited memory usage of containers.

 ```bash
 docker stats
 ```
-- Display the information about the CPU of system.
+- Display the information about the CPU of the system.

 ```bash
 lscpu
 ```

-- Create a new nginx container and limit the cpu usage.
+- Create a new nginx container and limit the CPU usage.

 ```bash
 docker container run --name ng-3 --cpus=2 -d nginx